PoisotLab/SimpleSDMLayers.jl/docs/src/sdm/bioclim.md

 by looking at the quantiles of suitability, we can call the `rescale!` function:

 ```@example bioclim
-rescale!(prediction, collect(0.0:0.01:1.0))
+rescale!(prediction, collect(0.0:0.1:1.0))
 ```

 This map can be plotted as we would normally do:

 ```@example bioclim
-plot(prediction, frame=:box, clim=(0,1), c=:davos)
+plot(prediction, frame=:box, clim=(0,1), c=:bamako)
 scatter!([(o.longitude, o.latitude) for o in obs], ms=4, c=:orange, lab="")
 xaxis!("Longitude")
 yaxis!("Latitude")
 ```

-This model is not impressive *at all*, but this is an illustration of the ways we can use the functions from SimpleSDMLayers to build pipelines.
+And there it is!
+A simple way to write the BIOCLIM model by building on the integration between SimpleSDMLayers and GBIF.